How to successfully roll out self-service password reset

 Populate authentication data

-You should populate the authentication data for your users.
+You should consider pre-populating some authentication data for your users.
 That way users don't need to register for password reset before they are able to use SSPR.
 As long as users have provided the authentication data that meets the password reset policy you have defined, they are able to reset their passwords.

 Disable self-service password reset

-It's easy to disable self-service password reset.
+If your organization decides to disable self-service password reset it is a simple process.
 Open your Azure AD tenant and go to Password Reset > Properties, and then select None under Self Service Password Reset Enabled.
+Users will still maintain their registered authentication methods for future use.

 - Reset or change your password